dufok/dokku-mailst/README.md

-# Mailst on Dokku: The Email Server Your Dev Friends Wish They Had
+# Mailst on Dokku: The Email Server

 🌟 Hey there, fellow code wranglers!
 Ever wanted to roll your own email server but didn't want to get lost in a sea of configs and docs?
 Look no further!
 Mailst on Dokku is your one-stop-shop to get an email server up and running faster than you can say "SMTP."